 Believe me when I say:

 I also enjoy writing – both fiction and non-fiction – and have had my work included in Wild Cards,an anthology published by Virago.
-I have also written two introductions to mindfulness.
-Living in the Moment was published in 2012 and Mindfulness @ Work was published in 2014, both by Cico Books.
+I have also written several books on mindfulness including Living in the Moment (2012) and Mindfulness @ Work (2014), Mindfulness on the Go (2017) published by Cico Books.

 I live in London and continue to teach mindfulness and meditation.
 I have found that the attitudes developed in mindfulness meditation such as non-judging, patience, beginner's mind are enormously helpful for drawing.
 I have completed a Masters in Mindfulness-based Approaches to Health (University of Wales, Bangor) and I am interested in exploring the use of drawing/creativity and meditation – so watch this space.